Visual Studio Code Case Study

 What this case study demonstrates

-Visual Studio Code is one of the most widely used developer tools in the world — yet its root JavaScript toolchain lockfile resolves 1,374 packages with only 9 vulnerable package versions in this snapshot.
-That makes VS Code a useful counterpoint to framework monorepos like Astro (2,228 packages, 34 findings) or Gatsby-scale graphs: high recognition, relatively lean OSV surface on the root lockfile.
+Visual Studio Code is one of the most widely used developer tools in the world — yet its root JavaScript toolchain lockfile resolves 1,374 packages with only 6 vulnerable package versions in this snapshot.
+That makes it a useful counterpoint to framework monorepos like Astro or Gatsby-scale graphs: high recognition, relatively lean OSV surface on the root lockfile.

 The scan scope matters.
 VS Code is a multi-folder product tree with additional package.json files under build/, extensions, and test workspaces.
-This case study commits and scans the repository root lockfile only — the same snapshot pattern used for other in-repo fixtures.
-Findings reflect build tooling, gulp plugins, Azure SDK paths, and Copilot-related dev dependencies locked at the root — not every nested package tree in the full VS Code checkout.
+This case study commits and scans the repository root lockfile only.
+Findings reflect build tooling, gulp plugins, sandbox runtime paths, and Copilot-related dependencies locked at the root — not every nested package tree in the full VS Code checkout.

-The direct/transitive split (2 direct, 7 transitive) is the headline for triage:
+The direct/transitive split and dev/runtime labelling are the headline for triage:

-@anthropic-ai/[email protected] and @anthropic-ai/[email protected] — medium, direct.
-Two distinct locked versions of the Anthropic SDK appear in the root graph (including a nested copy under @anthropic-ai/claude-agent-sdk).
-CVE Lite generates a single direct fix: npm install @anthropic-ai/[email protected].
+@anthropic-ai/[email protected] — medium, direct.
+One locked version of the Anthropic SDK in the root graph, used by Copilot-related tooling.
+CVE Lite generates a direct fix: npm install @anthropic-ai/[email protected].

 Comparison Note: CVE Lite CLI vs npm audit